shingonati0n/xivomega/README.md

 This solution is for you!! - Run XivMitmLatencyMitigator on your Steam Deck with a container acting as bare metal man-in-the-middle.

-This Python Script relies on Podman to create and run the container - Podman is bundled by default in Steam Deck as part of Distrobox.
+This Python Script relies on Podman to create and run the container - Podman is bundled by default in Steam Deck as part of Distrobox since SteamOS 3.5.

 This script also handles all networking steps to enable the mitigator without having to enter additional commands and allow customization of some variables.